-- Considered to be close ally of Mike Pence in the Administration; Verma reportedly has a direct line to the Vice President - Created first Healthy Indiana Plan under Gov. Mitch Daniels (R); donated \$2000 to Daniel's reelection campaign in 2008 - Had her own office at the state government center under Gov. Mike Pence; crafted HIP 2.0 to manage state Medicaid expansion - Pence gave Verma the Sagamore of the Wabash award in 2016; top state honor
+- Considered to be close ally of Mike Pence in the Trump administration - Created first Healthy Indiana Plan under Gov. Mitch Daniels (R); donated \$2000 to Daniel's reelection campaign in 2008 - Had her own office at the state government center under Gov. Mike Pence; crafted HIP 2.0 to manage state Medicaid expansion - Pence gave Verma the Sagamore of the Wabash award in 2016; top state honor